mattmcal/TouchTheTargets/README.txt

 --------------------------------------------------------------------------
 This is a game for the Android operating system called Touch the Targets.
 Once the game starts, a single small target will appear somewhere on the screen.
-When the player touches the target he orshe will earn a point, and the target will move to another location on the screen.
+When the player touches the target he or she will earn a point, and the target will move to another location on the screen.
 The goal of the game is to touch as many targets as possible within 30 seconds.